nhshackday/nhshackday.github.io/README.md

 tickets: http://tickets.com/event       # Link to event managment site, used for `Sign Up` link
 pitches: http://forms.com/form          # Destination for the `short-link` at `/pitch`
 presentations: http://forms.com/form    # Destination for the `short-link` at `/present`

+hide_upcoming: true        # If set hides event from the upcoming list on homepage
 ---
 ```